 - Contacts in other locations or business divisions

 Hunting for new business within an existing account will of course come more naturally to some salespeople than others.
-The Brooks Group offers sales assessments to help you understand your team’s strengths, so people’s talents can be used most effectively.
+The Brooks Group offers sales assessments to help you understand your team’s strengths, so you can leverage your sales teams’ talents most effectively to deepen existing customer accounts.

 If you focus on more than 5 KPIs your salespeople won’t know where to focus their efforts.
 So, pick your KPIs very carefully and evaluate them on a quarterly or biannual basis to make sure you’re getting the results you’re looking for.

 If your team struggles with asking for internal referrals, then it may be time to reevaluate your sales training programs.
-The IMPACT Selling System naturally aligns with the buyer’s journey, resulting in great rapport with customers so salespeople can close more deals, more often.
+The IMPACT Selling sales process naturally aligns with the buyer’s journey, resulting in great rapport with customers so salespeople can close more deals, more often.
 Learn more about IMPACT here.

 You can use the account management KPIs that make sense for your organization to measure how effective your team is at retaining, growing, and developing long-term relationships with your key clients.

-The Brooks Group’s Strategic Account Management training program teaches participants a highly-practical system for developing each of their key accounts in ways that will strengthen the client relationship—and drive additional sales revenue for your company.
-Learn More.
+The Brooks Group’s Strategic Account Management training program teaches participants a highly-practical system for developing each of their key accounts in ways that will strengthen client relationships—and drive additional revenue for your company.